Introduction to Office Carpets

 Preparing a detailed carpet placement plan can reduce costly mistakes and delays on carpet installations for large office environments.
 Have a supplier check over your flooring plan to ensure all components run smoothly.

-How can I prepare for commercial carpet installation?
+How can I prepare for office carpet installation?

-Confirm all details at hand with your carpet supplier and carpet installer prior to delivery.
+Before installing your new office carpet, confirm all details at hand with your carpet supplier and office carpet installer prior to delivery.
 Have a logistics plan in place and take into account possible delays such as the 24 hour wait time for

 Costly mistakes are common at the installation stage unless careful preparations are made.
 You don’t want this happening with your project.
 Instead, you want to be able to admire the stunning results.

-There’s no denying that options such as hardwood, polished concrete or tiles can be a great choice for many flooring spaces, so, when and why might commercial carpets be the ideal choice for one of your office design projects?
+There’s no denying that options such as hardwood, polished concrete or tiles can be a great choice for many flooring spaces, so, when and why might office carpets be the ideal option for one of your office design projects?
+What are the benefits of office carpets vs hard flooring options?
+Let's take a look.

 In general, hard flooring options lack